folkzb/magalu/mgc/cli/docs/config/set/help.md

 ## Product catalog:
 - Flags:
 - -h, --help         help for set
 - --key string   Name of the desired config (required)
-- --value anyValue   New flag value
+- --value        New flag value
 - Use --value=help for more details (required)

 ## Other commands: